ChenghaoMou/chenghaomou.github.io/resume.md

 ## WORK EXPERIENCE

-**[Armorblox](https://www.armorblox.com/)**, Machine Learning Enginer <span style="float:right"> May, 2020 - Current </span>
+**[Armorblox](https://www.armorblox.com/)**, Machine Learning Engineer <span style="float:right"> May, 2020 - Current </span>

 Summary: NLU vertical applications targeting emails and documents
--   Proposed a robust OCR-and-rule-based invoice information extraction system
+-   Proposed a robust OCR-and-heuristic-based invoice information extraction system
 -   Built and shipped multiple NLU applications end-to-end, including classifiers for phishing/marketing/social engineering/extortion emails with <100ms latency, using Kubernetes, Scikit-learn and PyTorch
 -   Implemented a SOTA CRF-based document segmentation model for the email zoning problem, recognizing email salutations, bodies, and signature/disclaimers with sub-second latency
--   Introduced and perfected multiple internal tools for model demonstration and inspection w/ streamlit
+-   Introduced and perfected multiple internal tools for model demonstration and inspection w/ Streamlit

 **[Armorblox](https://www.armorblox.com/)**, NLP Intern <span style="float:right"> Jan, 2020 - May, 2020 </span>
 -   Created a multi-granularity multitasking model in PyTorch with a pre-trained language model that deals with documents, paragraphs, sentences, and tokens in one pass